 - Gratuitous German: "Fickt nicht mit der Racketemench!"

-- Hot Witch: Geli Tripping, apprentice German witch.
+- Hot Witch: Geli Tripping, apprentice German witch, is very attractive.

-- Loads and Loads of Characters: Over 400, with about 40 recurring.
+- Loads and Loads of Characters: There are over 400 characters, with about 40 recurring.

 - Mildly Military: None of the novels soldiers and commanders are actually doing their job.